rishi255/PepePig/README.md

 # PepePig
-Discord bot.
-It's like Peppa Pig, but instead of Peppa Pig it's Pepe the Frog.
+Discord bot written in python.
+It's like Peppa Pig, but instead of Peppa Pig, it's Pepe the Frog.